Walela Nehanda: Experiences during COVID-19

 In 2020, Nehanda spoke to Anthony Padilla about the shame they initially felt about being immunocompromised, due to their inability to work, and the internalized ableism they've had to work through.
 During the interview, Nehanda also commented on experiencing racial profiling as a Black person, wearing a face mask in stores in Los Angeles during the pandemic, and getting involved in mutual aid efforts to help low-income disabled people survive isolation.

 Transplant

 In February 2019, Nehanda called a suicide hotline, which reminded them of their training as a teen working at a hotline.
 They remembered that often folks calling those numbers wanted to live and needed resources.
-Nehanda hung up before a hotline worker could answer, and contacted their therapist for support.
-They were referred to a psychiatrist, who diagnosed Nehanda with PTSD, depression, and anxiety.
+Nehanda contacted their therapist for support.
+They were referred to a psychiatrist, who diagnosed Nehanda with PTSD, depression, ADHD, and anxiety.
 Nehanda credits the self-care and provider-care they received for their mental health with giving them the strength to want to live and pursue a bone marrow transplant.

 In 2020, at age 26, they received a bone marrow transplant, during the initial panic and danger of the COVID-19 pandemic.